Breaking the Cycle of Mom Rage and How to Calm Your Nerves

 - Audit your “Energy Leaks”: Say “no” to one thing that drains you this week.

-- Manage the noise: Try noise-reducing earplugs during the loudest part of the day.
+- Manage the noise: Try noise-reducing earplugs during the day’s loudest part.

 - Focus on the repair: Commit to a sincere apology and reconnection after any outburst.